Admissions Committee for Ph.D.

 The required certificates are:

-1. Bachelor’s Degree University certificate or approval of eligibility for a Bachelor’s degree.
+1. Bachelor’s Degree, University certificate, or approval of eligibility for a Bachelor’s degree.

-2. Grades transcript including the final grade.
+2. Grade transcript, including the final grade.

 For your attention:

-* Direct track: Students who complete their undergraduate studies this year, may apply for admission interviews at the end of the second semester, without approval of eligibility for the degree, but their admission will be contingent upon completion of the degree according to the requirements of the track.
+* Direct track: Students who complete their undergraduate studies this year may apply for admission interviews at the end of the second semester, without approval of eligibility for the degree, but their admission will be contingent upon completion of the degree according to the requirements of the track.

 4